 Use Your Online Resources

-Many social resources specifically for those in recovery have already taken steps to move online and provide remote support during this time of isolation.
-Alcoholics Anonymous has posted COVID-19 meeting guidelines as well as an app for finding information on meetings.
-12Step has posted a list of online meetings on their site as well.
-Please don’t hesitate to reach out to your substance abuse counselor if you need guidance in finding and navigating these resources.
+Many social resources specifically for those in recovery have already taken steps to move online and provide remote support during this time of isolation. has posted COVID-19 meeting guidelines as well as an app for finding information on meetings. has posted a list of online meetings on their site as well.
+Please don’t hesitate to reach out to your if you need guidance in finding and navigating these resources.

 We know that those in recovery can not only maintain their sobriety during this difficult time, but continue to make progress.
-Please don’t hesitate to reach out to us for assistance and support - as always, we’re with you every step of your recovery journey.
+Please don’t hesitate to for assistance and support - as always, we’re with you every step of your recovery journey.